SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/InedgesOutedges/README.md

 #InEdges and OutEdges

-This sample demonstrate how to get Inedges and OutEdges of node.
+This sample demonstrates how to get Inedges and OutEdges of the node.

 ## Prerequisites